-Nebraska has a well-developed set of environmental regulations and responsible agencies, but does not have clearly defined regulations with respect to permitting mines.
+Nebraska has a well-developed set of environmental regulations and responsible agencies but does not have clearly defined regulations with respect to permitting mines.
 As such, review of the project and the issuance of permits by Nebraska agencies and regulatory bodies could potentially impact the total time to market for our Elk Creek Project.
-Other Nebraska regulations govern operating and design standards for the construction and operation of any source of air contamination and landfill operations.
-Any changes to these laws and regulations could have an adverse impact on our financial performance and results of operations by, for example, requiring changes to operating constraints, technical criteria, fees, or surety requirements.
+Other Nebraska regulations govern operating and design standards for the construction and operation of any source of air emissions and landfill operations.
+Any changes to these laws and regulations could have an adverse impact on our financial performance and results of operations by, for example, requiring changes to operating conditions, technical criteria, fees, or surety requirements.
+The most stringent permit related to air quality is known as a Prevention of Significant Deterioration ("PSD") Permit, which requires the applicant to demonstrate compliance with National Ambient Air Quality Standards ("NAAQS") and Best Available Control Technology ("BACT") for the control of air emissions.
+If the facility exceeds the potential to emit thresholds for such a permit.
+For facilities in Nebraska with potential emissions below PSD thresholds, a state air construction permit is needed.
+The state permit also requires a demonstration of compliance with NAAQS but does not require a BACT demonstration and further allows construction at a subject facility to proceed ahead of permit issuance through an established variance process.